 CO2 Resource Management – First Step to a Successful Storage Project

 Anthropogenic carbon-dioxide (CO2) storage projects are key to achieving the Net-zero emissions.
-They are very similar to hydrocarbon development project; a multi-discipline effort, requiring significant capabilities, time and resources.
+They are very similar to hydrocarbon development project with large uncertainties; and a multi-discipline effort, requiring significant capabilities, time and resources to manage them.

-Like most hydrocarbon capital projects, CO2 storage projects have many uncertainties and risks, however, they can be reduced and managed with additional data and information in a stage-gated project management process (See: Title Slide).
+Like most hydrocarbon capital projects, CO2 storage projects have many uncertainties and risks, however, they can be reduced and managed with additional data and information in a stage-gated project management process (See: Title Slide, top).

 The CO2 resource classification and assessment is a critical first step towards a successful storage project.
 "The steps taken in the development of CCUS project are expected to be very similar to oil & gas projects", according to DOE/NETL that has developed best practice guidelines for locating and developing a geologic storage project from initial stages of regional exploration to a point when site can be considered qualified for permitting and significant additional work.